xrui94/test_webgl_webgpu/README.md

 pmpm i
 ```

-- Second, Prepare HTTPS service
+- Second, Prepare HTTPS service **( optional )**

-Use OpenSSL tool to generate certificates for HTTPS protocol services.Here 's a simple example:
+**If you do not need to access the application through an IPV4 address, you can skip this step.** Use OpenSSL tool to generate certificates for HTTPS protocol services.Here 's a simple example:

 ```ps
 .\openssl.exe req -nodes -new -x509 -keyout C:\Users\xrui94\Desktop\a\test_server.key -out C:\Users\xrui94\Desktop\a\test_server.cert